Not My Job: Gov. John Kasich Get Quizzed On K-Tel

 KASICH: Did you say it was a - wasn't it A?
 Isn't that where I want to head...

 SAGAL: No, actually, he trapped weasels.
-That was the thing he did.
+That was a thing he did.

 KASICH: He did not...